-As a warm-up exercise, we start by reproducing the results of previous studies in the ultra-relativistic regime.
-In particular, we compare against the Parton cascade Boltzmann Approach to Multi-Parton Scatterings (BAMPS) [74], which numerically solves the Boltzmann equation using a Monte-Carlo approach.
-In Fig. 1, we show that both the methods correctly reproduce the results provided by BAMPS at $\eta/s = 0.1$.
-RLBM also gives a good approximation to the analytical solution in the inviscid limit; in this case the test-particle methods cannot be applied since for $\eta/s \to 0$ the cross section becomes unphysically large leading to numerical instabilities.
-On the other hand for large values of η/s , the hydrodynamic approach becomes questionable, as we transit towards a ballistic regime.
-Although at $\eta/s = 0.5$ RLBM still manages to capture the qualitative behaviour of the flow, in this regime the results provided by the RBM-TP are more reliable and in better agreement with BAMPS.
-It is however important to note that even at the very low $\eta/s = 0.05$, the RBM-TP is able to describe the dynamical evolution in excellent agreement with RLBM.
-Finally, in the free-streaming limit, the test-particle method reproduces correctly the analytic solution, while an unphysical "staircase" effect is observed in the profiles produced by RLBM; it has been shown that higher order schemes can cure this issue [75].
-We remark that the RLBM simulations carry a systematic error due to the truncation of the higher order moments of the particle distribution (see [49] for details), whereas a statistical error is inherently associated with RBM-TP.
-However in this and in all other figures in this paper, error bars are not shown, since we average over a sufficiently large number of events in order to keep statistical errors well below 1% for the macroscopic observables.
+As a warm-up exercise, we start by reproducing the results of previous studies in the ultrarelativistic regime.
+In particular, we compare against the Parton cascade the Boltzmann approach to multiparton scatterings (BAMPS) [74], which numerically solves the Boltzmann equation using a Monte Carlo approach.
+In Fig. 1, we show that both the methods correctly reproduce the results provided by BAMPS at $\eta/s =$ 0.1.
+RLBM also gives a good approximation of the analytical solution in the inviscid limit; in this case, the test-particle methods cannot be applied since for $\eta/s \rightarrow 0$ the cross section becomes unphysically large, leading to numerical instabilities.
+On the other hand, for large values of η/s , the hydrodynamic approach becomes questionable, as we transit toward a ballistic regime.
+Although at $\eta/s = 0.5$ RLBM still manages to capture the qualitative behavior of the flow, in this regime the results provided by the RBM-TP are more reliable and in better agreement with BAMPS.
+It is, however, important to note that even at the very low $\eta/s = 0.05$, the RBM-TP is able to describe the dynamical evolution in excellent agreement with RLBM.
+Finally, in the free-streaming limit, the testparticle method reproduces correctly the analytic solution, while an unphysical "staircase" effect is observed in the profiles produced by RLBM; it has been shown that higher order schemes can cure this issue [75].
+We remark that the RLBM simulations carry a systematic error due to the truncation of the higher order moments of the particle distribution (see Ref.
+[49] for details), whereas a statistical error is inherently associated with RBM-TP.
+However, in this and in all other figures in this paper, error bars are not shown, since we average over a sufficiently large number of events in order to keep statistical errors well below 1% for the macroscopic observables.